python-gitlab/python-gitlab/docs/cli.rst

    $ gitlab project list

-Use the :option:`--help` option to list the available object types and actions:
+Use the ``--help`` option to list the available object types and actions:

 .. code-block:: console

    $ gitlab --help
    $ gitlab project --help

 Some actions require additional parameters.
-Use the :option:`--help` option to list mandatory and optional arguments for an action:
+Use the ``--help`` option to list mandatory and optional arguments for an action:

 .. code-block:: console